Aik Nayee Cinderella: Episode 17

 Dado further tells that Shah Baba killed Sikandar.
-Hearing about his death, his wife dies in shock.
+Hearing about his death, his wife died in shock.
 Shah Baba initially puts Meesha in prison.
 Suddenly all good things happen in Shabad.
 So Shah Baba decides to keep Meesha with her.
 Saifullah, being kind, first pleads with him to release Meesha.
 But when he rejects, he takes Meesha away from Shahbad.
 Mayer wants to go to washroom, so he insists Meesha to come along.
 At station, due to Mayer, both miss their train.
 Farjad decides to elope with Aimee.
 Both Meesha and Mayer reaches Shahbad on foot.
 Reaching there, Shah Baba shows his kingdom to Meesha.
 Dado takes promise from Roman to bring back Meesha.
 On the way, Roman meets Farjad and Aimee and learns about Shah Baba's plans.

 Episode 18

 While taking a tour, Meesha discovers long, steel chains.
 When Shah Baba discuss about their dilemma and Meesha's truth, Mayer hears this.
-However, he is caught and Shah Baba warns him of not to tell anything to Meesha, else consequences can be severe.
+However, he is caught and Shah Baba warns him not to tell anything to Meesha, else consequences can be severe.
 Meesha meets a woman in prison who tells her to escape from Shahbad.
 Roman telephones Shah Baba about Farjad whereabouts posing himself as his friend.
 Roman meets Meesha and tells her that he has come to help her.
 Mayer insists Shah Baba to let him go.
 Shah Baba agrees on term that he can go after her marriage.
 When Meesha shows Roman the woman, he tells her all the truth.
 Roman convinces Shah Baba to bring Farjad by emotionally blackmailing.

 Episode 19 (last episode)

 Being unable to convince her, Shah Baba orders Mayer to convince Meesha to marry Farjad and forget Mayer.
 Roman convinces Meesha to get her out of troubles.
 Meesha comes to see the true colours of Mayer as he pleads her to marry Farjad in order to save himself.
 Roman says Meesha to quietly agree to Shah Baba wishes as a part of his plan.
 Meesha agrees to marry Farjad but on the condition that Mayer must be allowed to return to his home.
-Meesha is frightened about upcoming day.
+Meesha is frightened about the upcoming day.
 Roman asks her to trust him.
-Before wedding Meesha finally confesses her feelings towards Roman and Roman also reciprocates his feelings.
-On night, as Farjad doesn't arrive, Roman reveals his plan.
+Before wedding, Meesha finally confesses her feelings towards Roman and Roman also reciprocates his feelings.
+At night, as Farjad doesn't arrive, Roman reveals his plan.
 Shah Baba then changes his mind and decides to marry Meesha himself to which Roman protests.
 Finally Farjad arrives announcing that he has taken over the kingdom and decides to imprison Shah Baba and his faithful.